3 Traits of an IT Staffing Sales Manager That Will Help Your Firm Grow

 Possessing a coaching mentality means the leader is focused on tapping into the DNA of an individual and seeking to understand their viewpoint, motivation, goals, aspirations, skill sets, and way of thinking through the use of open-ended questions.
 Possessing a coaching mindset is all about challenging, encouraging, supporting, and empowering people to achieve higher levels of performance while allowing them to bring out the best in themselves.

-When interviewing candidates for your sales manager position(s) you need to structure your interview questions so that you can determine if your candidate possess the mindset of a coach, not a player or traditional manager.
+When interviewing candidates for your sales manager position(s) you need to structure your interview questions so that you can determine if your candidate understands the difference between sales coaching vs. manager feedback.

-Help your sales managers stay focused on their team's’ development by giving them the tools to train effectively and paying them to do so.2.
+Help your sales managers stay focused on their team's’ development by giving them the coaching skills to effectively coach, develop and mentor their people.2.
 Experience Making a Sale Process Scalable and Repeatable

 Most IT staffing firm have as many different sale processes as they have sales reps; everyone is doing their own thing.
 So even when reps are successful, their success isn’t repeatable.
 There’s no way to take whatever technique they used and spread it throughout the team.